Wisconsin regulators accept Cardinal-Hickory Creek application, start clock on review of high-voltage power line

 It’s up to the three-member commission to determine if the project is necessary and beneficial for ratepayers.

-The approval came on the third attempt by the project owners, American Transmission Company, ITC Midwest and Dairyland Power Cooperative, who first submitted an application in April.
-The Commission declared two previous applications incomplete.
+The approval came on the third attempt by the project owners, American Transmission Company, ITC Midwest and Dairyland Power Cooperative, which first submitted an application in April.
+The commission declared two previous applications incomplete.

 The proposed 345-kilovolt line would run between Dubuque, Iowa, and a substation in Middleton along one of two routes that the utilities say would deliver low-cost wind energy from Iowa to population centers where the power is needed.